toehmler/nunet/README.md

 4. Run the pipeline using these options by simply running `make`.

 This will compile a new model and save a summary and its architecture in a new directory in `models/` under the name and version number given in the configuration file.
 The model will be trained and the results of the testing script will be saved as `.csv` in this directory.
 Due to the large file size of the MRI scans and limitations on RAM, training is done in groups.
 See [Training](#Training) for more information.

+### Available Commands
+* `make`: Runs the entire pipeline (see [Quick Start](#Quick-Start)).
+* `make train`: Runs the training script for the model specified in `config.ini`.
+Compiles a new model if one is not found using the given name and version number in `config.ini`, otherwise loads the model and resumes training.
+A training log is kept in the model's directory and training params are appended to this log on each run.
+See [Training](#Training) for more information.
+* `make test`: Runs the test script, saving the result as a `.csv` in the model's directory.
+Assumes the model specified in `config.ini` can be found in `/models`.
+See [Testing](#Testing) for more information on the metrics used.
+* `make predict`: Runs the prediction script, will show prompt for input of patient number to predict.
+Creates prediction images using t1c modality as background.
+Saves predictions as `.png` files and creates a `.gif` from these and saves these outputs in the directory specified as `image_out_path` in `config.ini`.

 ### Configuration Options